#1 Tree Removal & Tree Service Provider

 Not every damaged or declining tree automatically requires removal.
 Structural stability, decay progression, insect activity, root health, and overall condition help determine whether preservation options remain practical.

-Before work starts, expectations involving access requirements, project stages, debris removal, and cleanup are discussed so there are fewer surprises during the process.
-Smaller removals may take several hours, while larger trees with restricted access or storm damage may require additional time.
+Questions involving scheduling, site access, cleanup expectations, debris handling, and project timelines are common before tree work begins.
+Before work starts, we cover access requirements, project stages, and cleanup so there are fewer surprises.
+Smaller removals may take several hours, while larger trees with restricted access or storm damage may require more time.

 Tree removal prices in Cedar Rapids typically range from $300 to $1,500, depending on factors like tree height and trunk diameter.
 Trees over 40 feet tall or with trunks wider than 24 inches require more labor and equipment, increasing cost.